Count Duckula: Dr. Von Goosewing

 Dr. Von Goosewing is a mad scientist and vampire hunter, a spoof of Abraham Van Helsing.
-He is a goose that speaks in a German accent, and wears an outfit not unlike that of Sherlock Holmes.
-He pursues Count Duckula relentlessly, never able to comprehend that Duckula is actually completely harmless.
-He is a terrible scientist, often getting maimed by his own crackpot inventions, he is supremely unobservant, and often bumps into Duckula and converses with him for several minutes without realizing to whom he is speaking.
+He is a goose who speaks in a German accent, and wears an outfit not unlike that of Sherlock Holmes.
+He pursues Count Duckula relentlessly, unable to comprehend that he is harmless.
+Von Goosewing is often maimed by his own inventions and is supremely unobservant, often encountering Duckula without recognizing him.